Geothermal heat pump connection in a new home foundation

 When in the heating mode, the refrigerant in the outside coil absorbs available heat which causes it to evaporate into a gas state.
 Then, the indoor coil does just the opposite, releasing the heat, and changing the refrigerant back to liquid.

-As stated above, pumps are best for moderate climes.
-When the mercury drops below 40 degrees, electric resistance coils must kick in to help (think of a bread toaster), decreasing efficiency.
+As stated above, heat pumps are best for moderate climes.
+When the thermometer mercury drops below 40 degrees, electric resistance coils must kick in to help (think of a bread toaster), decreasing efficiency.